timescale/docs/promscale/manage-data/retention.md

 ```

 When you change the default retention period, any metrics that have a specific
-retention configured will keep that retention unless you reset it as explained
+retention configured keep that retention, unless you reset it.
-above.

 ## Configure data retention for traces
 The `_ps_trace.span`, `_ps_trace.event`, and `_ps_trace.link` hypertables have